simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 ## Introduction aka how it all started...

-Initally, my goal was to build a tool to fuzz Android native libraries with libfuzzer and QEMU to perform binary-only code-coverage fuzzing.
-Then I started checking if someone already has implemented this, but I couldn't find any public implementations.
-So, to achieve this, I dug deep into some internals of QEMU, QEMU TCG, ELF loaders, libFuzzer's custom coverage.
-After tinkering a while, I decided to patch QEMU and libFuzzer.
-In doing so, I built `Sloth` framework using which I can fuzz  Android Native libraires.
+Initially, my goal was to build a tool to fuzz Android native libraries with libfuzzer and QEMU to perform binary-only code-coverage fuzzing.
+I checked if someone has already worked on this, but I couldn't find any such public implementations.
+So, to achieve this, I decided to patch QEMU and libFuzzer and dug deep into some internals of QEMU, QEMU TCG, ELF loaders, libFuzzer's custom coverage.
+In doing so, I built `Sloth`🦥 framework using which I can fuzz Android Native libraries.

-> We will make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this as QUME 🤔) on `x86_64` host.
+> I make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this as QUME 🤔) on `x86_64` host to emulate aarch64 Android libraries.

 ## QEMU Internals

 I'm just gonna give a really basic introduction to QEMU internals and it's source code (PS: I'm no expert in QEMU 🧐).
-I'm sure there are awesome resources related to QEMU internals (eg: [QEMU internals by airbus-seclab](https://airbus-seclab.github.io/QEMU_blog/)).
+I'm sure there are other awesome resources related to QEMU internals (eg: [QEMU internals by airbus-seclab](https://airbus-seclab.github.io/QEMU_blog/)).

 * Let's clone the source of latest QEMU (QEMU 5.1.0) from github using the following commands